BayScaping: Design Your Perfect Yard

 Connecting lawn care with Casco Bay

 Casco Bay is one of the primary reason people live in this region.
 Residents need to know that their lawn care practices can affect Casco Bay, even if they are not waterfront owners.
-Every time it rains water flows off roofs, streets, driveways, lawns, parking lots, and other surfaces, carrying pollutants.
+Every time it rains water flows off roofs (Check out here to find the best roofing services along with its prices), streets, driveways, lawns, parking lots, and other surfaces, carrying pollutants.
 Water flows like a funnel down the watershed into the Bay.
 Runoff from yards enters groundwater and streams and eventually makes its way into the Bay, where it can promote algae growth that can deplete oxygen marine organisms need.

 - Discuss, “What does grass need in order to grow”?

 (i.e., Sun, Soil, Nutrients, Water, Warmth, Air (carbon dioxide and oxygen)